dcashdallas/Burger/README.md

 <hr>
   ## Description

-  An application using node.js, express-handlebars & mysql deployed throught Heroku.
+  An application using node.js, express-handlebars & mysql deployed through Heroku.
 Select a burger to "squatch" and add your own burger of the day!
   ## Table of Contents<br>
   **[Installation](#Installation)**<br>
   **[Usage](#Usage)**<br>